Clown Car Base

 - A sketch on Laugh-In had an absurdly large number of people getting out of a bathtub.

 - Doctor Who has the TARDIS, which is the trope namer for Bigger on the Inside, but there have been numerous cases of areas mentioned but never seen.
-For example, it has a library, and a swimming pool (which once fell into the library when the TARDIS landed on its side), a closet for the Doctor to change outfits, and even hallways, many of which are apparently past incarnations of it that came with each regeneration.
+For example, it has a library, and a swimming pool (which once fell into the library when the TARDIS landed on its side), and even hallways, many of which are apparently past incarnations of it that came with each regeneration.

 - The swimming pool was also seen in the Fourth Doctor's era, when the Doctor and co are chased through the ship by Sontarans.